 Relevance and Uses of Goodwill Formula

 It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
 The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

-This has been a guide to Goodwill Formula.
+This article has been a guide to Goodwill Formula.
 Here we discuss the Goodwill Calculation Method using practical examples along with downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –